-35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?

 There is no mandatory notification or authorisation required from supervising authority.
-The Federal Law for the Protection of Personal Data only provides that the PII controller may, if it deems necessary, request an opinion from the National Institute of Transparency, Access to Information and Personal Data Protection regarding the compliance of any international PII transfer with the Law.
+The Law only provides that the PII controller may, if it deems necessary, request an opinion from the National Institute of Transparency, Access to Information and Personal Data Protection regarding the compliance of any international PII transfer with the Law.